 The DBA/ Ph.D. program in the College of Business celebrates its 50th anniversary.

-Davis Wade Stadium celebrates its 100th anniversary, and the new addition of stadium is completed.
+Davis Wade Stadium celebrates its 100th anniversary, and the new addition of the stadium is completed.

 The Islamic State (ISIS) declares itself an Islamic caliphate.